-It’s not a secret that plant operators often experience burnout at some point in their careers, opting for maintenance or other positions in place of the shift work that comes with operations.
+It’s no secret that plant operators often experience burnout at some point in their careers, opting for maintenance or other positions instead of the shift work that comes with operations.
 Not having to work a 3rd shift for simulator time is an invaluable benefit.
 Perhaps the most universally preached and recognized benefit of the full-scope virtual simulator was quality of life.

-A full-scope virtual simulator is a much more robust representation of your NRC approved simulator/nuclear power plant’s control room compared to the “glasstop” or VPanel™ simulators that the industry is already familiar with.
-These simulators represent the entirety of your plant’s hard panel controls virtually on touchscreens.
-This option is much more cost-effective than developing a second full-scope hard panel simulator with all of the instrumentation and controls.
+Compared to the well-known “glasstop” or VPanel™ simulators, a full-scope virtual simulator is a more robust representation of your NRC approved simulator/nuclear power plant’s control room.
+These simulators represent the entirety of your plant’s hard panel controls on virtual touchscreens.
+They offer a cost-effective alternative to developing a second full-scope hard panel simulator with instrumentation and controls.

-This post compiles the 12+ benefits stated during the panel.
-We’ve grouped them as they relate to capacity, cost of implementation and flexibility.
+This post compiles the twelve plus benefits stated during the panel.
+We’ve grouped them by capacity, cost of implementation and flexibility.

 1. ‘Requal’ Training

-Operators were able to perform an entire cycle of requalification training, without credit, as practice before undergoing credited requalification.
-This freed up time on the main, NRC certified simulator for final testing.
+Operators can practice an entire cycle of requalification training, without credit, before undergoing credited requalification.
+This frees up time for final testing on the main, NRC certified simulator.

 2. Practice Job Performance Measures (JPMs)

-More time was available for licensed operators and potential licensed operators to walk through the NRC JPMs.
+Licensed operators and potential licensed operators have more time to walk through the NRC JPMs.

 3. Auxiliary Operator Initial and Continuing Training

-Non-licensed operators were able to become involved in more “Whole Crew” scenarios on the simulator.
-The interaction between auxiliary operators and the control room operators increases team building and allows them to work on communications for configuration control with procedures and provides more realistic timing for plant operations training.
+Non-licensed operators can become involved in more “Whole Crew” scenarios on the simulator.
+The interaction between auxiliary operators and the control room operators increases team building.
+Operators can work on communicating procedures for configuration control and provide more realistic timing for plant operations training.

 4. Emergency Plan Development